ibm-cloud-docs/dns-svcs/list-details-access-req.md

 1. Navigate to the **Zones** section of your {{site.data.keyword.dns_short}} instance, then select the **DNS zones** tab, which shows a list of all zones.
 1. Check the **Status** column for pending requests.

-## Getting the details of an access request using the UI
+## Getting the details of an access request in the UI
 {: #ui-get-details-access-req}

 To get the details of an access request using the UI, take the following steps: